edwbaker/SonicScrewdriveR/README.md

     -   [Using SonicScrewriveR with audioBlast](https://sonicscrewdriver.ebaker.me.uk/articles/audioblast.html) covers the use of `audioblast()` to find recordings, annotations, traits and analyses. `audioblastDownload()` can be used to download files you find using [audioBlast](https://audioblast.org).

-The book [Visualisation for bioacoustics and ecoacoustics in R](https://av.ebaker.me.uk) provides details of the various visualisation tools available in this and other packages.
+-   The book [Visualisation for bioacoustics and ecoacoustics in R](https://av.ebaker.me.uk) provides details of the various visualisation tools available in this and other packages.

+-  [Converting code to work with SonicScrewdriveR](https://sonicscrewdriver.ebaker.me.uk/articles/converting-code.html) provides guidance for package developers and end users who want to convert their code to work with SonicScrewdriveR types such as `TaggedWave` and `TaggedWaveMC`.

 ## Contributing